lil-qorgi/379-rnaseq/README.md

 ```

 ## 6D - Results & interpretation.
 The journal has been transferred onto Github.
+All script and output files were extracted into their own folders and linked to from README.md

 ---